Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 Investing Habits To Avoid

-It’s easy to get caught up in investing habits that can be detrimental to your portfolio and long-term investing goals in search of quick riches.
+Getting caught up in investing habits that can be detrimental to your portfolio and long-term investing goals is easy in search of quick riches.
+It’s easier to develop bad investing habits than good ones, especially when the stock market does not move in your favor.

 Panic selling, also known as loss aversion, is the tendency to sell during a market downturn to avoid further losses.
-In 2020, at the onset of COVID, the S&P 500 dropped almost 25% only to reach records highs months later.
+In 2020, at the onset of COVID, the S&P 500 dropped almost 25%, only to reach record highs months later.

 Trading Options As A Beginner

-When you are just starting to invest, making regular contributions to your investment account is critical, especially when investing in a tax-advantaged account such as an IRA, 401K, or 403B.
+When you start investing, making regular contributions to your investment account is critical, primarily when investing in a tax-advantaged account such as an IRA, 401K, or 403B.
+You start to feel the effects of compounding when you have $100,000 in an investment portfolio.

 Diversify Your Portfolio

 A critical part of investing is maintaining a diversified portfolio.
 A mix of stocks, bonds, alternatives, and cash works well for most people.
-However, you should be more inclined to invest in riskier assets such as equities the younger you are.
+However, it would be best if you were more inclined to invest in riskier assets such as equities the younger you are.
 A more balanced allocation of stocks and bonds makes sense as you near retirement age.

 There is no one size fits all approach.
 That’s why I like M1 Finance.
 They offer over 80 professionally picked portfolios comprised of stocks and ETFs that align with all types of investing objectives – from retirement portfolios to ESG portfolios.